your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/README.md

 # Product Design in the Military & Security Sectors

-> A field-tested book on user-experience and product design for defense, security, and cybersecurity products — plus the AI agent skill that reasons over it.
+> A field-tested book on user-experience and product design for defense, security, and cybersecurity products — adjusted as the AI agent skill that reasons over it.
 Design where the user is under threat, stress, time pressure, or adversarial conditions, and a wrong choice gets someone breached.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE.md)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)